sblab-bioinformatics/G4-vs-TFs/Genomic association testing.md

-- filter releavant ENCODE files (Script);
-- download ENCODE files -> upload ENCODE file

-- prepare workspaces (DHS, OQS, opOQS)

-# Genomic association testing
+# Genomic association testing of G4 ChIP-seq high confidence peaks

 ## Selection and download of relevant ENCODE ChIP-seq bed files
 Genomic binding sites for chromatin-associated factors and histone marks (aligned to hg19) were downloaded from [ENCODE](https://www.encodeproject.org/) (Meta-Data was generated on 10.01.2019 ).
 All available ChIP-seq data sets were considered.
 > filter: 'cell line': "K562"